KevinDeNotariis/terraform-modules/README.md

 ## Network

 Deploys a VPC using either the specified Cidr block of using an AWS IPAM.
 It creates 3 public subnets and 3 private subnets.
 Internet gateway for public subnets, NAT gateway for private subnets.
 It is also possible to let the module create a private hosted zone associated with the VPC.

+## Network Simple

+Same as Network but it does deploy only a single NAT Gateway

 # Run terraform commands on examples